Train a Fully Connected Neural Network

 Next, I instantiate three DataSets using the EuroSat class: trainDS, valDS, and testDS.
 Again, these will be used to train the model, assess the model performance at the end of each training epoch, and assess the final model, respectively.
 The network will only learn from the training data while the validation and test data will be used to assess performance, generalization, and overfitting.

 After the datasets are instantiated, I define DataLoaders.
-I am using a batch size of 256 since each record consists of only the 10 band means and the associated target class.
+I am using a mini-batch size of 256 since each record consists of only the 10 band means and the associated target class.
 If I were using the entire 64 by 64 pixel image chips, this batch size would likely be too large and I would run out of memory unless I had access to a GPU with lots of VRAM or multiple GPUs.
 Again, you may need to adjust this batch size if you are running this code depending on your system specifications.

 trainDS = EuroSat(trainAgg, trainAggMns, trainAggSDs)